 What are Smart Speakers?

-In order to think about this question, there are usually two levels or criteria that smart speakers generally need to meet in order to be considered ‘smart’.
+In order to think about this question, there are usually two levels or criteria that the best smart speakers generally need to meet in order to be considered ‘smart’.

 The age of the smart speaker has definitely arrived – and it sounds amazing.